 The first time you see the flutter of your baby’s heart on the ultrasound and your heartbeat races almost as fast as his, you feel happiness, love and a bit of anxiety – “Am I really going to grow this tiny heartbeat in my body?”, you wonder.

-Through pregnancy, through the changes of your body, you experience more conflicting emotions.
+Through pregnancy, through the changes in your body, you experience more conflicting emotions.

 Then labour starts.
 As the surges increase, their sheer strength hits you like a truck.
 You feel exhausted (an understatement, I know), as well as an other-worldly kind of emotion that hasn’t been coined or created yet.

 Oh, the moment you meet, smell, touch, kiss your sweet baby!
 Did you ever feel so powerful to know that you created a child, have you ever felt so humbled that your little one chose you to be his mummy?

 Have you ever felt love like that as you gaze in wonder at his face, his little finger and toes?
 Your child is perfection.